RoboDomo/Documentation/Microservices.md

 The microservices architecture allows for separation of concerns betwen client/WWW user interfaces.
 If you want to roll your own client, you only need to send and receive MQTT messages for the topics/devices your interface presents.

+# Docker Hub
+For the most part, the microservices are built as Docker containers and published (public) on Docker Hub.
+This simplifies the use of the various microservices provided by RoboDomo.
+If you use the [docker-scripts repository](https://github.com/RoboDomo/docker-scripts), there is a start-<microservice>.sh script that automatically downloads the image from Docker Hub and starts it.

 ## microservice-core

 Microservices have a lot of functionality in common.
 Rather than duplicate/implement all this functionality in each microservice repository, we add the [microservice-core](https://github.com/RoboDomo/microservice-core) Node JS module via npm install: